 9 Tips for Choosing the Best Electric Motorcycle for You

-The best electric motorcycle for you depends on personal preference and riding behaviour.
+The electric motorcycle you choose depends on personal preference and riding behaviour.
 The good news is that there is an electric motorbike out there for every rider.

 The first generation of electric bikes meant well.
 They broke the mold, pushed the envelope, and paved the way for us to make the best two-wheeled-wonders we can.
 However, they were often expensive, unreliable, and put safety as an after-thought.

-With so many factors at play when choosing the right bike, it can be difficult to know where to start.
+With so many factors at play when choosing the right battery-powered motorcycle, it can be difficult to know where to start.
 Don’t worry, we’ve got you covered.

-Whatever kind of rider you are, here are some key tips you should assess when choosing the best electric motorcycle for you.
+Whatever kind of rider you are, check out our electric motorcycle guide and the 9 key tips you should assess when choosing the best electric motorcycle for you.

 1. Decide What You Will Use Your Motorcycle For